 Foundations of Bayesian inference

-This includes course material, coffee breaks and lunches (VAT excluded).
+This includes course material, coffee breaks, hotel (shared room) and lunch .

 Registration deadline: 16th February 2020